 Difference between Honey and Sugar

 Both are sweeteners.
-Honey, however, is regarded as a healthful option.
+Honey, however, is regarded as a healthy option.
 Both of them are carbohydrates consisting of fructose and glucose.
 Refined fructose is known to lead to obesity, diabetes, and fatty liver disease.
 However, note that the proportions in both are very different.
-Honey has additional components pollen, water, and minerals (potassium and magnesium) all of which contribute to health benefits.
+Honey has additional components pollen, water, and minerals (potassium and magnesium) all of which contribute to better health.

 This product is broken down in the body by the enzymes present within it, while sugar depends on enzymes from the body.
 Understand that sugar lacks vitamins and minerals, meaning it falls under empty calories.
 Honey is rich in calories because it is heavier and denser.
 Sugar draws nutrients from the body to be metabolized into your system.
 When all the nutrients are consumed in the process, your body is exposed to higher cholesterol, obesity, and high blood sugar levels.

 Several studies have observed the effect of the natural product in diabetes not just as a sugar replacement but an addition to diet.
 One study found that an addition of honey to daily diet improved blood sugar levels.
 Considering that diabetes is a metabolic disorder improved by any foods good for metabolic health, it then explains why it would be beneficial in diabetes type 2.

 Although there is promising research on the effect of product in diabetes cases, if you are overweight with a poorly managed diabetic condition, you should perhaps skip it.
 In such a state, it is advisable to observe a low-carb diet and consume fruits low in sugar.